Content

 • Discuss with your doctor your experience with Wellbutrin.
 Open and honest communication is key to finding the most suitable treatment approach.

-• A doctor may tailor the intake recommendations to your needs, including adjustments in the prescribed dose, and this is often based on your individual response.
+• A doctor may tailor the treatment plan to your needs, including adjustments in the prescribed dose, and this is based on your individual response.

 • A doctor may choose an alternative medication for depression treatment.
 It is common to have a period of trial and error when choosing the most suitable and effective antidepressant.